Link FactSet and CRSP

 Second-part Stata code:

-Perhaps because CRSP only keeps historical CUSIP data when the securities are traded in major exchanges, whereas FactSet extracts data from a much large security universe, I find that the link table only covers a small portion of the FactSet universe – only 36,560 FSYM_IDs can be linked to a PERMNO whereas there are 310,234 FSYM_IDs in FactSet with FACTSET_ENTITY_IDs.
+I find that the link table only covers a small portion of the FactSet universe, as CRSP only keeps historical CUSIP data for securities traded in major exchanges, while FactSet extracts data from a much large security universe.
+Specifically, only 36,560 FSYM_IDs can be linked to a PERMNO, whereas there are 310,234 FSYM_IDs in FactSet with FACTSET_ENTITY_IDs.

-Posted in Data | 7 Comments
+Posted in Data | Tagged | 7 Comments

 A test on Stata running speed on MacBook Pro (M1 Pro chip) and old Macs